 The structured products invested into were also not indicated, during the proceedings of this case, as themselves being traded in or dealt on a regulated market.
-The portfolio also included material positions into high risk investments where the high risk is reflected in, for example, the high rate of return of 9% p.a. which featured in the fact sheets sourced and name of the structured products themselves. (fn.
-87 Ibid.)
+The portfolio also included material positions into high risk investments where the high risk is reflected in, for example, the high rate of returns ranging from 8%-13.6% p.a. which featured in the fact sheets sourced.